NATO operations and missions

 NATO is an active and leading contributor to peace and security on the international stage.
 It promotes democratic values and is committed to the peaceful resolution of disputes.
 However, if diplomatic efforts fail, it has the military capacity needed to undertake crisis-management operations, alone or in cooperation with other countries and international organisations.
 Through its crisis-management operations, the Alliance demonstrates both its willingness to act as a positive force for change and its capacity to meet the security challenges of the 21st century.

 Since its first major peace-support operation in the Balkans in the early 1990s, the tempo and diversity of NATO operations have increased.
 NATO has been engaged in missions that cover the full spectrum of crisis-management operations – from deterrence and peacekeeping, to training and logistics support, to surveillance and humanitarian relief.
-Today, just under 20,000 military personnel are engaged in NATO missions around the world, successfully managing complex ground, air and naval operations in all types of environment.
-These forces are currently operating in Afghanistan, Kosovo, the Mediterranean, off the Horn of Africa and in Somalia.
-NATO is also conducting air policing missions on the request of NATO member countries, and Allies are supporting Turkey’s air defence system with the deployment of Patriot missiles.
+Today, approximately 18,000 military personnel are engaged in NATO missions around the world, managing often complex ground, air and naval operations in all types of environment.
+They are currently operating in Afghanistan, Kosovo, the Mediterranean and off the Horn of Africa.
+NATO is also assisting the African Union, conducting air policing missions on the request of NATO member countries and supporting Turkey’s air defence system with the deployment of Patriot missiles.

 - NATO is a crisis-management organisation that has the capacity to undertake a wide range of military operations and missions.